rstudio/reticulate/README.md

 Lists, Tuples, and Dictionaries
 -------------------------------

-The automatic conversion of R types to Python types works well in most cases, but occationally you will need to be more explicit on the R side to provide Python the type(s) it expects.
+The automatic conversion of R types to Python types works well in most cases, but occasionally you will need to be more explicit on the R side to provide Python the type(s) it expects.

 For example, if a Python API requires a list and you pass a single element vector it will be converted to a Python scalar.
 To overcome this simply use the R `list` function explicitly: